 A year went by.
 It was my first year of university.
 At first, it was really easy.
 Actually, most of it was really easy.
 I had trouble organizing my life around the work, and so I didn’t do so well.
 No problem, my tutors said, we’ll just help you work something out.
 High on their list of things I needed to work with was my inability to attend mourning lectures and tutorials.
 So we worked out a schedule whereby I could begin classes after lunch.

 So we did the normal couple thing.
 We fought like crazy, blamed each other, then blamed ourselves, and must have broken up at least once a fortnight.
-It wasn’t all bad; we went on holidays, we had a fantastic love life, and we would have done anything for one another.
-We were in very much in love, but we weren’t very good at managing it rationally.
+It wasn’t all bad.
+We went on holidays, we had a fantastic love life, and we would have done anything for one another.
+Though very much in love, we weren’t very good at managing it rationally.

 My sleeping habits became a problem again.
 I couldn’t sleep, and I’d get bored.
 That’s when it took a more destructive turn.
 Some nights, I’d keep her awake with pointless, highly emotional arguments.
 I was in many ways the typical ADHD-partner-in-denial.
 But, being on medication, I assumed that I had no problems.
 It just goes to show that medication only goes so far.

-Circadian rhythm disorders are quite common among adults with ADHD, and I’ve found that under medical supervision, they can be effectively managed with relative ease.
-My psychiatrist has finally stopped asking me to schedule monthly appointments, and we only really catch up when my prescriptions are running low.
+Circadian rhythm disorders are quite common among adults with ADHD.
+I’ve found that under medical supervision, they can be effectively managed with relative ease.
+My psychiatrist has finally stopped asking me to schedule monthly appointments.
+We only really catch up when my prescriptions are running low.

 I’d had problems with getting to sleep since I was a small child.
 My mother told me that I rarely slept as a baby.
 That made me the black sheep of the family.
 My dad likes to tell me that he can sleep anywhere, at any time, and for as long as he wants.
 Sleep, it seemed, was perhaps the most devastating factor of the impact that ADHD has had on my life.
 I only really got a handle on my life when I addressed it.

-Now, I sleep when my body wants me to.
-And, with mirtazapine, methylphenidate, and a healthy lifestyle, I can function–to the extent where people are genuinely surprised to hear that I have ADHD.
+Now, I sleep when my body wants me to sleep.
+And, with Mirtazapine, methylphenidate, and a healthy lifestyle, I can function–to the extent where people are genuinely surprised to hear that I have ADHD.